Access a team of health care providers to support quality care

 - Collectively increase a community’s capacity to attach patients to a primary care provider.

-Patients get timely access to continuous, comprehensive care and appropriate supports, which in turn can prevent unnecessary ER visits.
+Patients get timely access to continuous, comprehensive care and appropriate supports to support their health needs and prevent unnecessary ER visits.

 With the added support and expertise of a team, physicians can:

-- Focus more of their time on difficult diagnoses and strengthening patient relationships.
+- Focus more of their time on difficult diagnoses, medical care, and strengthening patient relationships.

 - Reduce the burden of caring for patients alone, which can help prevent burnout.